Living Soil Tree Farm

 Growing Instructions

 Most resources say that honey locust seed requires scarification to germinate.
 This can be accomplished through an acid treatment (which I can’t comment on as I have no experience going that route) or a hot water bath.
+For more information on using acid to scarify seeds we recommend the US Forest Service document titled 'Woody Plant Seed Manual' which is available for free online.
 To scarify with hot water, bring a pot of water to a boil and then turn off heat.
-As soon as the water stops bubbling dump seeds into the water.
+As soon as the water stops bubbling, dump seeds into the water.
 Do not place seeds into boiling water, let the water cool slightly.
-Let soak for 24 hours.
+Let soak for 12-24 hours.
 The water will continue to cool down as the seeds soak.
+The seeds are ready once they visibly swell in size from absorbing water.
 You will want to plant the seeds ASAP after this process.
-Be sure to plant after danger of frost or protect seedlings somehow.
+Be sure to plant after the danger of frost or protect seedlings somehow.
 I have also had luck sowing honey locust in the fall outdoors and letting them come up on their own in the spring but this is not advised in most sources I have read.
 Honey locust are desired food for many grazing animals so be sure to fence your seedlings!
-They dig and transplant easily at a young age.
+They dig and transplant easily at a young age

 Learn more about John's work: